xhost-cookbooks/roundcube/README.md

 -------------

 ### Database Setup
 This cookbook purposely does not provide any functionality to setup and configure the database component of Roundcube.
+It is recommended that a different host is used as the database server.

 Create a database and import the initial SQl, see http://trac.roundcube.net/wiki/Howto_Install#DatabaseConfiguration.

 #### MySQL Quick Setup